The teleport-cluster

 You will need to manually add a DNS A record pointing teleport.example.com

-to either the IP or hostname of the Kubernetes load balancer.
+the IP, or a CNAME record pointing to the hostname of the Kubernetes load balancer.

-Teleport assigns a subdomain to each application you have configured for Application
+Teleport assigns a subdomain to each application you configure for Application

 kubeClusterName